UiL-OTS-labs/jspsych-cam-rec/README.md

 In the default `/WebRTC/index.html`, there is a input field to paste a token into during testing.
 But when running a finalized experiment, the input field can be changed to a hidden field easily by experimenters to eliminate this step.
 See `index_hidden_input.html` for such a template (remember to change the token manually: `change_token_here`).

-Tokens can be made by J.C. van Elst and M. Villeneuve at the UiL-OTS labs, contact one of them if you would like to run a pilot.
+Tokens can be made by only some people of the UiL-OTS lab staff.
+Get in touch using the UiL OTS lab website if you would like to run a pilot.
 We recommend using one token per experimental condition, but using one token per participant or per experiment as a whole is also possible.

 # Links (future directions)